dsifford/academic-bloggers-toolkit/src/readme.txt

 - Processor now clears the incremental whitespace between your content and the bibliography.
 - Fix issue where some URLs were not being parsed properly.
 (HT @JLJu)
 - Fix issue causing the processor to sometimes go out of sync with the document.

+**Note:** The readme guide has been updated!
+[Check it out here](https://github.com/dsifford/academic-bloggers-toolkit/blob/master/README.md) for a glimpse at all the changes and a detailed set of user instructions.

 = 3.3.1 =